Endres2/README-generator/README.md

 # Contributing

-  Anyone can make a pull request to add features to the program
+  Anyone can make a pull request to add features to the repo

 # Test